 - Technology and Telehealth Models use telecommunications and information technology to provide immediate assistance, particularly in the area of behavioral health.

-The Foundation is interested in specific jobs programs that seek—in partnership with local stakeholders—to bring best practices and programming to rural communities.
-In particular, the Foundation is focused on supporting youth in rural communities through high-quality, school-based career exploration programs, as well as career and technical education initiatives that help students move directly from graduation to work-based internships or apprenticeships.
+The Foundation supports job-training programs that result in industry-recognized credentials, as well as job-placement and retention services.
+In rural areas, the Foundation places particular emphasis on its funding priority of youth employment and career support programs that provide quality, high school-based career exploration programs, as well as career and technical education initiatives that help students move directly from graduation to work-based internships or apprenticeships.

 Capacity Building and Technical Assistance

-The Foundation recognizes that organizations serving rural populations are often limited in the number of people that they can serve, and in their ability to develop organizational infrastructure and implement best practices.
-The Foundation is interested in supporting capacity building and technical assistance for rural nonprofits, including but not limited to efforts to improve data collection and management; develop systems and processes for tracking metrics and outcomes; enhance technological and other infrastructure; and replicate best practices in a given area that align with the Foundation’s funding priorities.
+The Foundation supports capacity building and technical assistance for rural nonprofits, including but not limited to efforts to improve data collection and management; develop systems and processes for tracking metrics and outcomes; enhance technological and other infrastructure; and replicate best practices.

 Statement on COVID-19 emergency funding: The Foundation is working in each of its priority communities to support grantees in meeting urgent needs resulting from the COVID-19 pandemic.
 For an overview of emergency grants made to date, please click here.